tendermario/terraria-server-aws/README.md

 -disable-commands
 ```

-You may then want to add a password and a ServerName to the config.json with `sudo vi ~/terraria/world/config.json`

 ## Useful Docker commands

 * `docker logs terraria -f` Get the terraria logs - I found that t3.micro was not enough and would crash when trying to load up.
 That's already a full gb of ram, but maybe that's not enough for a medium or large word. t3.small should be ok?